top of page

 • The God An/Anu (associated with the concept of "One") and the Three Goddesses:

-• Nammu: The primordial goddess of creation.
+• Antu: The primordial goddess of creation.

 • Kia: A representation of the earth or earthly forces.